liweiqiang1688/custom_qidi_plus4_configurations/README.md

 [bed_mesh]
 speed:300
-horizontal_move_z:5
+horizontal_move_z:4
 probe_count:9,9
+mesh_pps: 2,2
 ```

 ##### Notes

 1. **interpolate** is set to False for all steppers.
-2. **stealthchop_threshold** is disabled for z motors, for better torque and precision, with the expense of higher noise.
+2. **stealthchop_threshold** is disabled for all motors, for better torque and precision, with the expense of higher noise on z-axis motors.
 I wish QIDI could switch to TMC2240 for all X,Y,Z motors.
 3. **max_power** for the chamber heater is set to 0.6, cause I am in China, the electricity is 220 voltage.
 4. **smart_effect.speed** in the section is changed down to **2.5** from 5, to reduce the probe speed, to get more precise z probes.
 5. **smart_effect.lift_speed=20** , **bed_mesh.speed=300**, and **bed_mesh.horizontal_move_z=5** for faster auto bed leveling.